-It was a long drive from our town to Al Ula and to Madain Saleh.
+It was a long drive from our town to Al Ula and Madain Saleh.
 But it was a fun weekend hanging out with colleagues in our three colleges.
-We went sightseeing, watched the sunsets, admired Al Ula’s panorama from the summit, drove up via a dangerous zigzag road, fed animals, and climbed rocky mountains.
-Of course, we rested a bit in our comfortable camping site with an air-conditioned tent, too.
+We went sightseeing, watched the sunsets, admired Al Ula’s panorama from the summit, drove up a dangerous zigzag road, fed animals, and climbed rocky mountains.
+Of course, we also rested a bit in our comfortable camping site with an air-conditioned tent.

-Sahari Campsite (or Sahary) is surrounded by giant boulders of sandstones in various shapes and sizes.
+Sahari Campsite (or Sahary) is surrounded by giant boulders of sandstone shapes and sizes.

-The nearby desert can be very hot at midday.
+The nearby desert can be sweltering at midday.

 From above, our campsite looks like this.

-The surrounding area is good for hiking, though there aren’t any hiking trails.
+The surrounding area is suitable for hiking, though there aren’t any hiking trails.

-This is our twin room covered in vibrant colours.
+This is our twin room covered in vibrant colors.

 It has a wide cable TV and an air-con with a humming noise. 🙂